 My journalism is an in-depth anthropological journalism.
-I travel to the places I cover, I stay there for a long time and put a lot of effort in making stories that represent the voices of the people I meet.
+I travel to the places I cover, I stay there for a long time and do thorough research to make stories that reflect the voices of the people I meet and make sense of their world.

-My journalism is activist because it is a conscious choice to inform about the many forms of violence and resistance, it’s a choice to bring stories of people and regions considered “irrelevant”, and because such information and criticisms are essential in struggles for change.
+My journalism is activist because it is a conscious choice to inform about the many forms of violence and resistance.
+It’s a choice to bring stories of people and regions considered “irrelevant”.
+Such information and criticisms are essential if we want to question, and change, ourselves and the world around us.

 My journalism is text and image.
 They complement each other.
 An image can go where words cannot.
-Words intent to capture the complexity of an image, of reality.
+Words can explain the complex ambiguity of our different realities.

 I mainly report on Central America because I lived in Honduras and Guatemala for years and often return to the region.
 I worked for several human rights organizations, have a Masters in conflict anthropology and a postgraduate in international investigative journalism.
 I followed several photography courses, a passion that continues to grow.